ITT-25/assignment-08-replicating-team-lila/documentation.md

 - the y-axis movement must stay below a maximum threshold
 - the motion must occur within a short time window

-## 3.8 Debugging Frame Composition
+## 3.8 Debugging Frame

-TODO: explain how the debug frame consists of the original frame overlayed with the keyboard and an additional masked overlay with only the hands to create a 3D effect.

-# 4 Design Decisions

-TODO
-- why camera only
-- why not perspective transform before fingertip detection
+The dbugging frame that is displayed in the application window, unlike the application logic, does not use the perspective transformation.
+It shows exactly what the camera sees but uses the inverse projection matrix from the markers to draw the digital piano keyboard as an overlay.
+To improve the visual quality the hands are masked and overlayed on top of the piano visualization.
+This allows for a clear view of the piano keys and the hands.

 # References